VS95/Project-/README.md

 # Project 1

-Project 1 of the Udacity Front End Development Program : Build a portfolio site
+Project 1 of the Udacity Front End Developer Nanodegree Program : Build a portfolio site

 You will be provided with a design mockup as a PDF-file and must replicate that design in HTML and CSS.
 You will develop a responsive website that will display images, descriptions, and links to each of the portfolio projects you will complete